awsdocs/amazon-s3-userguide/doc_source/MultiFactorAuthenticationDelete.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/MFADevice.png)

 MFA delete and MFA\-protected API access are features intended to provide protection for different scenarios\.
 You configure MFA delete on a bucket to help ensure that the data in your bucket cannot be accidentally deleted\.
 MFA\-protected API access is used to enforce another authentication factor \(MFA code\) when accessing sensitive Amazon S3 resources\.
 You can require any operations against these Amazon S3 resources to be done with temporary credentials created using MFA\.
-For an example, see [Adding a bucket policy to require MFA](example-bucket-policies.md#example-bucket-policies-use-case-7)\.
+For an example, see [Requiring MFA](example-bucket-policies.md#example-bucket-policies-MFA)\.

 For more information about how to purchase and activate an authentication device, see [Multi\-factor authentication](http://aws.amazon.com/iam/details/mfa/)\.